-Out of the three possible options in the SAP S/4HANA Transition path, this article is focuses on two options: SAP S/4HANA New Implementation and SAP ECC to SAP S/4HANA Conversion.
+Out of the three possible options in the SAP S/4HANA Transition path, this article is focused on two options: SAP S/4HANA New Implementation and SAP ECC to SAP S/4HANA Conversion.
 The third option SAP Landscape Transformation for S/4HANA is ideal for large enterprises with many instances of SAP and non-SAP ERP systems and customers who want to Consolidate into one global SAP S/4HANA system or perform selective data migrations.
 You can read more about SAP Landscape Transformation for S/4HANA here, below we focus on the first two options:

 Option 1: Greenfield SAP S/4HANA Implementation (New Implementation)

-The first option for SAP ECC customers and NON-SAP customers, is starting afresh with a new implementation either with SAP S/4HANA on premise or with a “Cloud First” strategy.
+The first option for SAP ECC customers and NON-SAP customers, is starting afresh with a new implementation either with SAP S/4HANA on-premise or with a “Cloud First” strategy.
 If you opt for a cloud solution, simply subscribe to SAP S/4HANA, then move data from legacy applications using migration tools.

 Option 2: SAP S/4HANA Conversion